gregsvo/dotty/README.md

 # dotty
-Timelapse Video Creator For The Raspberry Pi Camera
+An s3 Enabled Timelapse Capture Tool For The Raspberry Pi, and it's PiCamera

 ## Setup